 - PSYC 6300 Internship (6 hours)

-Requirements for admission to the psychology (MA) with an emphasis in counseling psychology program include:
+Requirements for admission to the MA in Psychology with an emphasis in Counseling Psychology program include:

 - A bachelor’s degree in psychology from a recognized university or equivalent.